pybricks/pybricks-micropython/bricks/virtualhub/README.md

 thread does not run continuously.

 There are two basic kinds of hooks for passing information between the Pybricks MicroPython runtime and the virtual driver Python runtime.
-For events, there `on_<event>()` methods in Python that will be called whenever the MicroPython runtime emits the event.
-For polled values, there are properties/attributes that are by the MicroPython runtime whenever it needs to use the value.
+For events, there are `on_<event>()` methods in Python that will be called whenever the MicroPython runtime emits the event.
+For polled values, there are properties/attributes that are read by the MicroPython runtime whenever it needs to use the value.

 ## Implementing virtual hub drivers in Python